revisit-studies/reVISit-studies.github.io/README.md

 We encourage contributions in the form of edits or fixes.

-Ideally, you could submit a pull request, but e-mailing alex@sci.utah.edu will also do.
+Ideally, you could submit a pull request, but e-mailing [contact@revisit.dev] will also do.

 ## Modifying the Code